 But the caregivers gotta change everything and this thing that has happened has happened to them, it’s happened to somebody else and they’ve got to change.
 Like it’s a big deal.
 You know, my wife went through the same thing.
 And I was able to, later on, understand how it impacted her life negatively, initially negatively, but then also positively, but the awareness of how I impacted their life negatively made me feel like I need to share more stories about more caregivers about what they go through and create a community for caregivers.

 So part of the work that I’m doing on the website is I’m creating a membership section which is almost ready to go live, which enables people to come in and learn from my teachings, the stuff that I have learned about healing stroke, healing the brain recovering from that, you know, from studies that other people have done in nutrition and in meditation and in all those types of things, but there’s going to be a special section there for carers to get together and hopefully find some common ground and support each other as well as, as well as you know, raise awareness so suppose I have a real desire to my carers lives easier I suppose.

 Yeah, yeah.
-Even even even at Michael’s rehab hospital they have stroke survivors group they have you know every group in the world they don’t have a caregiver support group which I think is a real shame i’ve suggested it several times know
+Even even even at Michael’s rehab hospital, they have a stroke survivors group they have you know every group in the world they don’t have a caregiver support group which I think is a real shame I’ve suggested it several times know

 Bill Gasiamis 55:24